-Since time immemorial, women have been known to cook scrumptious meal in their home kitchens.
+Since time immemorial, women have been known to cook scrumptious meals in their home kitchens.
 However, the kitchens generating business, or restaurants in layman’s terms, have been largely ruled by male chefs and restaurateurs.

 Breaking the stereotypes, women are now taking their culinary skills outside their home kitchens and are using their talent and entrepreneurial drive to take major strides in the hospitality industry.
-This year on Women’s Day we raise a toast to such exemplary and strong headed women heading the culinary and hospitality space in India.
+This year on Women’s Day we raise a toast to such exemplary and strong women heading the culinary and hospitality space in India.

 1. Ritu Dalmia

 The name in itself says it all; she is an Indian celebrity chef and a restaurateur and has been cooking since her childhood.
-She is known for her exquisite Italian cuisine style cooking and her molto chic cafe’s in Delhi’s up markets like G.K 1, Chanakyapuri, and Khan Market etc. Her superlative and imaginative fine dining cooking enthralls patrons and keeps the customer’s coming back for more.
+She is known for her exquisite Italian cuisine style cooking and her molto chic cafes in Delhi’s up markets like G.K 1, Chanakyapuri, and Khan Market etc. Her superlative and imaginative fine dining cooking enthrals patrons and keeps the customer’s coming back for more.

 2. Veena Arora

-The face behind the authentic and exotic food at The Spice Route, South Asian restaurant at the Imperial New Delhi is the chef de cuisine Veena Arora who is not only a self trained chef but also cooks with her instinct and experience.
+The face behind the authentic and exotic food at The Spice Route, the South Asian restaurant at the Imperial New Delhi is the chef de cuisine Veena Arora who is not only a self-trained chef but also cooks with her instinct and experience.
 She has developed the love of cooking naturally right from her childhood when she was trained and raised in Thailand, where she helped out with her brother’s restaurant.
-The 1980 brought her back to India when she got married and seeing her talent and explicit urge to cook, she was suggested by a friend to join the hospitality industry.
+1980 brought her back to India when she got married and seeing her talent and explicit urge to cook, she was suggested by a friend to join the hospitality industry.

 3. Puja Sahu & Vivita Relan

 The duo started their restaurant in Delhi’s famous cultural and foodie hub Shahpur Jat, The Potbelly Cafe which is Delhi’s first ever Bihari restaurant.
-Their idea embedded into vision has broken all the regional and cultural stereotypes, offer mouth watering delicacies and great ambience with roof top experience.
+Their idea embedded into vision has broken all the regional and cultural stereotypes, offer mouth-watering delicacies and great ambience with rooftop experience.

 4. Chiquita Gulati

-Co- owner and chef at Spice Market Saket, Chiquita Gulati is another woman who has moved forward with sheer determination and hard work.
+Co-owner and chef at Spice Market Saket, Chiquita Gulati is another woman who has moved forward with sheer determination and hard work.
 Chiquita is a multitasker, and overpowered by her professional desire when studying hospitality at Les Roches Switzerland, she decided to join and support her husband Sumit Gulati in his family business of Gulati Restaurant, Pandara Road.
 She also has won the Top Chef Award Season 2 in the standalone category for north Indian cuisine.

 5. Roopa Gulati

 Known as “The Good Morning India Girl” Roopa Gulati is a renowned chef, food editor and also a TV host with NDTV Breakfast Show.
-Her all encompassing love for food and cooking has made her cook each and everything right from a chocolate cake to a biryani.
+Her all-encompassing love for food and cooking has made her cook each and everything right from a chocolate cake to a biryani.